dominicbarnes/express-resourceful/README.md

 Will scan the given `dir` (sychronously) for resource files and mount them to `app`. (which can either be a plain express app or an `express.Router` instance)

+Any files found in the `_params` directory will be treated as param handlers.

 **NOTE**: Resource files beginning with a `:` (ie: route params) will be mounted **after** static routes, to prevent a route like `/users/new` from being preempted by `users/:user`.